Updated on June 24th, 2020 by Bob Ciura

 I LOHAS became a billion dollar brand this year.
 I LOHAS was launched in Japan in 2009.
 Since that time, it has quickly become the leading mineral water brand in Japan.

 The I LOHAS brand is marketed to be an earth friendly product.
-After drinking an I LOHAS beverage, consumers can simply twist the bottle to compact it, reducing the size its size for more efficient disposal.
+After drinking an I LOHAS beverage, consumers can simply twist the bottle to compact it, reducing its size for more efficient disposal.
 The image below show the ‘twisting’ idea of the bottle.

 The disposal of garbage has long been a more discussed issue in Japan than in the United States.
 Japan’s large population and small country size make garbage space come at a premium.
 The more efficient landfill space of the I LOHAS bottle is particularly appealing in Japan.